couchbase/n1k1/README.md

     a'la `map[[]byte][]byte`.
   - couchbase/rhmap is efficiently, fully recyclable in contrast to map[string]interface{}.
-  - couchbase/rhmap is also intended to easily spill out to disk via mmap(), allowing hash-joins and DISTINCT processing on larger datasets.
+  - couchbase/rhmap/store will spill to temporary disk files when hashmap becomes too large, via mmap(), allowing hash-joins, INTERECT, EXCEPT, GROUP BY and DISTINCT processing on larger datasets.
+  - couchbase/rhmap/store chunk file allows hash-join left-vals to be spilled out to temporary disk files when it becomes too large.
 - error handling is push-based via a YieldErr callback...
   - the YieldErr callback allows n1k1 to avoid continual, conservative error handling checks ("if err != nil { return nil, err }").